neuefische/web-exercises/sessions/recap-project-4/weather-and-activities-app/README.md

 wireframes only have a very basic styling.
 Due to the given timeframe, you can consider styling the app as bonus task at the very end ;).

-🚀 You will deploy this project using Vercel.
-The owner of the project needs to make an account there.
-Together as a team, you'll read the instructions in their guide and learn how to deploy the project by yourselves.
-You can find step-by-step instructions in the Vercel documentation, which you can access here: [Vercel Documentation](https://vercel.com/docs/concepts/deployments/overview).
+🚀 You will deploy this project using [Vercel](https://vercel.com/).
+The owner of the project needs to make an account there and together as a team, you'll read the instructions in their guide and learn how to deploy the project by yourselves.

 ## Pair Programming